Engin1980/fs2020-com-to-vpilot-volume/readme.md

 ## Instalation

-Simple unzip the release package to your custom folder. [.NET 6.0 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) is required to run the application (commonly installed on Windows OS by default).
+Simply unzip the release package to your custom folder. [.NET 6.0 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) is required to run the application (commonly installed on Windows OS by default).

 ## Usage